 Punta Duarte is located 1.5 hours down the only highway on what is known as the Sunset Coast.
 The turnoff from the Pan American Highway is just before Santiago on the left-hand side when you are coming from Panama City.

-The once sleepy town of Santa Catalina, located across the bay from the Sunset Coast, has become one of the destinations of choice for independent travelers in Panama.
-Several beaches can be found here.
-For surfers who love large waves, La Punta is the beach.
+The once-sleepy town of Santa Catalina, located across the bay from the Sunset Coast, has become one of the destinations of choice for independent travelers in Panama, especially those who love to surf.
+The main reason for this is the large waves that wash ashore at La Punta.

 A popular weekend destination from Panama City for foreigners and Panamanians is Isla Grande, easily accessible via a two-hour drive and a short 10-minute boat ride.
 This small island on the Caribbean side of Panama is known for its beach, called La Punta, where you'll find calm, shallow waters; picnic tables; freshwater showers; and chairs.